 Website Speed Optimization

-Browser Caching: Browser caching allows your website to save some information in a visitor’s browser.
+Browser caching allows your website to save information in a visitor’s browser.
 This means it doesn’t need to reload everything when they visit again, making your site faster for repeat visitors.

 User Experience (UX) Improvement